dwhiffing/sentient-edge/notes.md

 # tasks

-ensure first click only focuses, doesnt do any inputs Submit and design document link + credits to description

 add remaining sounds
-add game over scene (text saying "name is dead, but you have been recovered by new name")
+add game over scene (text saying "name is dead, but you have been recovered by new name") ensure first click only focuses, doesnt do any inputs

+Submit

 make a bg for each biome node (desert, forest, mountain, castle, shop) mobile controls